slatedocs/slate/source/index.md

-facebook_id | The Facebook ID or the name of the page for the business twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business
+facebook_id | The Facebook ID or the name of the page for the business twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing updated_at | When the listing was last updated